Resources

 This simple setup is the best way for businesses to process payments via a built-in card reader.
 All mPOS systems have more flexibility as they can be used both in-store and on mobile or pop-up units, market stalls, and beyond.
 Additionally, the best mPOS systems work comfortably on both iOS and Android operating systems, which account for the majority of mobile phone users globally.

-There are several other benefits of mobile POS systems, including more security, accept quicker transaction completion times, and better customer analytics.
+There are several other benefits of mobile POS systems, including more bank card security, quicker transaction completion times, and better customer analytics.
 The best mPOS systems can show you how to collect key data about your customer’s purchase history and how to collect their communication preferences, making it easier to provide a personalised service.

 Additionally, being able to accept and analyse product performance and business promotional campaigns helps businesses make more informed decisions on how to market their products.

 As a one-stop payment platform, Fondy understands how businesses need to be flexible and accept various payment methods in a variety of currencies.
 Want to know more about us?
-Great.
-Check out how we do it on our about Fondy page and discover what makes us tick and how that can benefit your business.
+Great!
+Check out how we do it on our About Fondy page and discover what makes us tick and how that can benefit your business.
 Alternatively, reach us by phone at +442038074651 (UK) or +48222565504 (EU).

 What is an application POS system?